 It is not always immediately clear whether certain treatment is on grounds of trade union activity or for some other genuine reason, so it is sensible to record all the treatment you are concerned about.
 An employer may or may not intend to victimise you or may try to cover up victimisation.
 The objective should be to find out the real reason for the treatment, to stop the treatment if it is unlawful and to secure appropriate action, for example, to obtain a full written apology or to secure a pay award that you have been denied.

-You or your rep might decide to contact the NEU for further advice.
-The union will be able to advise what steps you should take.
-You may be advised to lodge a formal grievance, or a collective grievance with your colleagues.
+You or your rep might decide to contact the NEU which will be able to advise what steps you should take.
+You may be advised to lodge a formal grievance or a collective grievance with your colleagues.
 This may resolve the issue.
 In rare cases you may be advised to take the matter to an employment tribunal.
-See NEU contact details at the end of this factsheet.

 Your employer or agency should investigate your complaint, stop any victimisation, take appropriate action and prevent it from happening again to you or someone else.